NickvisionApps/Application/CONTRIBUTING.md

 #### Structure

 Application is built using .NET 7 and C#.
-With these technologies, Application is built for both GNOME (Linux) and Windows.
+With these technologies, Application is built for GNOME (Linux).
 The solution is setup into 2 projects:
  - NickvisionApplication.Shared
  - NickvisionApplication.GNOME